Table of Contents

 Impact and Influence

-Krishnamurti’s teachings in “The Awakening of Intelligence” have had a profound impact on readers, scholars, and spiritual seekers worldwide.
-His emphasis on self-inquiry, freedom from conditioning, and the pursuit of true intelligence resonates with individuals seeking authentic self-discovery and inner transformation.
-Krishnamurti’s philosophical insights continue to inspire dialogue and reflection in diverse fields, including psychology, philosophy, education, and spirituality.
+Krishnamurti’s teachings in “The Awakening of Intelligence” profoundly touched the hearts of readers, scholars, and spiritual seekers in many parts of the world.
+His emphases on self-inquiry, freedom from conditioning, and pursuit of true intelligence resonate with those on their own odyssey toward realizing authentic selfhood and inner transformation.
+Krishnamurti’s philosophical insights continue to promote dialogue and reflection in distinct fields of study such as psychology, philosophy, education, and spirituality.

 Criticisms and Controversies